>

 Hiking

-Hiking IconOutside of boating, there is no better way to see the the wildlife of the Rideau and just enjoy nature in general than taking a nice hike through the woods.
+Hiking IconOutside of boating, there is no better way to see the wildlife of the Rideau and just enjoy nature in general than taking a nice hike through the woods.
 There are many trails that the hiker can take advantage of.
 The most extensive trail system in the region, The Rideau Trail, forms a traverse from Kingston to Ottawa.
 An interesting portion of the Rideau trail for the boater, is the section between Westport and Murphys Point Provincial Park, where the trail runs close to the shores of Upper Rideau and Big Rideau Lakes.

 More sedate hikers will enjoy the Cataraqui Trail, part of the Trans-Canada trail system, which follows an old railway bed (no more than a 2% grade).